 Suddenly, an injury or condition changes your life.
 You are not able to work.
 You decide to apply for Social Security Disability, a government program that provides financial assistance to people with medical limitations that make them unemployable.

 At last, the determination letter arrives.
 You open it, expecting to learn the amount of your support payment.
 Instead, you find a letter stating that the Social Security Administration has denied your claim.
-Now what?

 File an appeal